regevbr/unlocker/readme.txt

 * Fix vmwarebase .dll or .so to allow Apple to be selected during VM creation
 * Download a copy of the latest VMware Tools for macOS

-Note that not all products recognise the darwin.iso via install tools menu item.
+Note that not Workstation and Player do not recognise the darwin.iso via install tools menu item.
-You will have to manually mount the darwin.iso for example on Workstation 11 and Player 7.
+You will have to manually mount the darwin.iso by selectig the ISO file in the guests settings.

 In all cases make sure VMware is not running, and any background guests have been shutdown.

-The code is written in Python.
+The code is written in Python with some Bash and Command files.

 2. Prerequisites
 ----------------

-The code requires Python 2.7 to work.
+The code requires Python 3.8 to work.
 Most Linux distros ship with a compatible Python interpreter and should work without requiring any additional software.

-Windows Unlocker has a packaged version of the Python script using PyInstaller, and so does not require Python to be installed.
+Windows Unlocker has a packaged minimal version of the Python and so does not require Python to be installed.

 3. Limitations
 --------------